-When IDERA SQL Inventory Manager has the auto-registration option enabled, it uses the IDERA SQL Inventory Manager service account as the default WMI connection credentials.
+When IDERA SQL Inventory Manager has the auto-registration option enabled, it uses the IDERA SQL Inventory Manager service account as the default SQL Server connection credentials.
+Credential settings for auto registered instances can later be changed in the Edit Instance Properties option.